alwynlombaard/GenericMsmqMessageProcessing/README.md

 ```

-Based on Msmq code by https://github.com/michaellperry
+Msmq implementation based on code by https://github.com/michaellperry